 Relatively moderate costs in comparison to other institutions (e.g. ICC, LCIA); well recognized.
-However, costs went up with the last revision of the rules.
+However, costs are continuously being raised with every revision of the rules.

 The determination of the arbitrators’ fees is at the discretion of the Board to a certain extent.